ReactForBeginners/course-overview/lecture1/README.md

 ## Where should the state live?

 You should try and keep few components as possible stateful.
-A lot of components should be stateless and simply render data based its props, which is handed from a component above them in the hirearchy.
+A lot of components should be stateless and simply render data based its given props.

-Here is a technique for figuring out where the state should live,  pulled from the original docs:
+To figure out where the state should live, you can ask yourself there questions, pulled from the original React docs:

 * Identify every component that renders something based on that state.
 * Find a common owner component (a single component above all the components that need the state in the hierarchy).